teschiopol/vue_start/README.md

 First example in ``getStart``

+First project sample in ``firstProject``

-Note: I'll use Options API
+Note: I prefer to use Options API

 ## 💊 Some pills